 by Alison Rogers

-Mindful Self-Compassion encourages mothers to take time to listen to their feelings and thoughts without becoming over identified with them, to feel kinder and more protective towards self, and to realize that all mothers struggle with conflicting feelings, unrealistic and contradictory expectations, and at times, isolation.
+Mindful Self-Compassion practices encourage mothers to take time to listen to their feelings and thoughts without becoming over identified with them, to feel kinder and more protective towards self, and to realize that all mothers struggle with conflicting feelings, unrealistic and contradictory expectations, and at times, isolation.

-In our forthcoming book, Breathing Space For New Mothers, Erin White and I invite new mothers to take short pauses to practice self-compassion through the use of a practice we call GRACE.
-GRACE is an invitation to step out of the fray, to feel your feet on the ground, to relax tension in your body and mind, and to reboot your hardworking nervous system.
+In our forthcoming book, Breathing Space For New Mothers, Erin White and I invite new mothers to take short pauses to practice self-compassion through breathing, and short mindful yoga.

-New mothers need connections, not comparisons.
-And they need compassion.
-The shift from a comparing mind to a kind mind is more important even than mindfulness alone.
-You can practice self-compassion by practicing GRACE.
-By pausing and resting long enough to ask yourself how you feel—and long enough to wait for an honest answer.
+As mothers, we need connections, not comparisons.
+And we need compassion.
+The shift from a comparing mind to a kind mind is more important even than mindfulness.
+You can practice self-compassion by pausing and resting long enough to ask yourself how you feel—and long enough to wait for an honest answer. “

-When a mother feels less anxious, more aware of her own emotions and more compassionate towards herself and others, she is empowered to resist shame and step out in her own unique imperfect, and good enough version of motherhood.
+When a woman feels less anxious, more aware of her own emotions and more tender and fiercely compassionate towards herself and others, she is empowered to resist shame and step out in her own unique imperfect, and good-enough version of motherhood.

 This article was excerpted in part from the forthcoming book, Breathing Space For New Mothers; Rest, Stretch and Smile—One Yoga Minute at a Time.
 By Alison Rogers with Erin O. White.
 North Atlantic Books.
 Find more at: www.theyogaofparenting.com

 “The transition to motherhood offers endless opportunities for harsh self-judgment.
 But the opportunities for growth and a new and profound form of love are just as endless.
 Love for your baby, but also love for your imperfect self, your imperfect life.